-Chapter 1 Describes the procedures for updating the OpenVMS Alpha operating system and some preinstallation considerations and tasks.

-Chapter 2 Lists the procedures for installing the SWXUA-E2 upgrade.
+Chapter 1 Describes the procedures for updating the OpenVMS Alpha operating system and list some preinstallation considerations and tasks.
+Chapter 2 Describes the procedures to install the SWXUA-E1 Upgrade.
 Appendix A Describes the SWXNA specifications.
 Appendix B Describes the shelf and HS1CP configuration rules.
 Appendix C Provides a list of network interconnect cables.